The dimension table is the technical basis for the the dimension tree in the Web Client (= user interface for collector users).

 - Furthermore, the lowest SORT number of an hierarchy node determines the sorting of the elements in the individual hierarchy levels

 - You can fill the SORT field also with text but we strongly recommend to use the SORT field only with numbers.
-Alphanumeric text will be converted into numbers what means that only the left part of the string until the first non-number character is used as sort property.
+Alphanumeric text will be converted into numbers what means that only the left part of the string until the first non-numeric character is used as sort property.

-- If you leave the SORT field empty or if there a duplicate numbers in the SORT field then the sorting order results from the technical order of the records within the dimension table (which can be random).
+- If you leave the SORT field empty or if there are duplicate numbers in the SORT field then the sorting order results from the technical order of the records within the dimension table (which can be random).

 You can see the result of your dimension tree definition later in the "Preview" function of the Workbook definition: